peteroupc/MailLib/README.md

 - Updated Encoding library used
 - Supported parsing several new header fields
 - Bug fixes

-Version 0.10.0:

-- Character encoding conversion library moved out of this library (see [PeterO.Encoding](https://github.com/peteroupc/Encoding); currently uses version 0.2.0 of that library.
-- Updated normalization and IDNA data to Unicode 9.0
-- Normalization implementation renamed to NormalizerInput from NormalizerCharacterInput; the latter class is now deprecated
-- Add GetHeaderArray, SetDate, and GetDate methods of Message class
-- Add support for parsing several new header fields
-- Date header field is included in generated messages
-- Improve MakeFilename method of ContentDisposition class
-- Fix bugs in Unicode normalization implementation
-- Fixed several bugs and addressed corner cases in message generation, such as Quoted-Printable encoding
-- In the .NET version of the source code, documentation is moved out of the source code and placed into a consolidated XML file
-- SetBody method of Message class now returns the Message object that was edited
-- Other bug fixes

-Version 0.9.2:

-- Removed dependencies (.NET version)

-Version 0.9.1:

-- Removed a reference to OpenCover that was apparently left in version 0.9 (.NET version)

-Version 0.9:

-- The C# version of the library now also targets "dotnet", which should make it compatible with platform .NET runtime environments such as the upcoming cross-platform "coreclr" runtime.
-- Bug fixes to ensure number-format independence in some cases
-- ContentDisposition.MakeFilename implementation was improved
-- Another overload for GetEncoding was added
-- Additional fixes in character encodings
-- Known issue: The library implements character encodings based on the Encoding Standard candidate recommendation.
-But several issues have emerged with that spec in the meantime.
-For example, GB18030 currently uses a problematic range table, so that for certain code points designed for that table, round-tripping is not possible.
-As a result, tests on GB18030 are disabled for now.

 See [History.md](https://github.com/peteroupc/MailLib/tree/master/History.md)
 for release notes for older versions.